Stains happen. That’s just a fact of wearing clothes or having a carpet and using anything that drips, leaks or smears.

 Juice or Mustard (and Other Organic Dyes)

-Use the rinse-and-blot-rinse method on the stained area with vinegar-water mixture (1:3 ratio – 1 Tbsp vinegar and 3 Tbsp water).
+Use the rinse-and-blot-rinse method on the stained area with a vinegar-water mixture (1:3 ratio – 1 Tbsp vinegar and 3 Tbsp water).
 Use a water-based cleaner.

-Use the rinse-blot-rinse technique with salt and water solution (mix 2 Tbsp table salt and 1 quart water).
+Use the rinse-blot-rinse technique with salt and water solution (mix 2 Tbsp table salt and 1-quart water).
 With sturdy stains, also apply water-diluted hydrogen peroxide on the stained spot.

 Apply dry solvent (commercially prepared for greasy stains) to a clean cloth and blot the spot.
 Use a mixture of 1 Tbsp detergent with 1 cup of water to finish off the stain.
 Then, wash off both the solvent and mixture with a damp cloth.
 Do not rub.
 Just blot everything out.